Judy Grahn audio recordings, circa 1970s

 Description

-Grahn's poetry is heavily influenced by feminist mythology and Metaformic Theory which links modern culture to ancient menstruation rites, which she first explored in the book: She is a leading theorist and scholar of feminist mythology, which she teaches at California Institute of Integral Studies.
+Grahn's poetry is heavily influenced by feminist mythology and Metaformic Theory which links modern culture to ancient menstruation rites.
+She is a leading theorist and scholar of feminist mythology and teaches at California Institute of Integral Studies.

-Grahn's poetry is heavily influenced by feminist mythology and Metaformic Theory which links modern culture to ancient menstruation rites, which she first explored in the book: She is a leading theorist and scholar of feminist mythology, which she teaches at California Institute of Integral Studies.
+Grahn's poetry is heavily influenced by feminist mythology and Metaformic Theory which links modern culture to ancient menstruation rites.
+She is a leading theorist and scholar of feminist mythology and teaches at California Institute of Integral Studies.

 Collection Tree